-An AI agent that monitors federal regulations, detects coordinated enforcement patterns across agencies, and generates executive-level compliance briefs — built for wealth management compliance teams.
+An autonomous AI agent that monitors federal regulations, detects coordinated enforcement patterns across agencies, and generates executive-level compliance briefs for wealth management firms.

 Compliance teams at wealth management firms face a constant stream of regulatory output from the SEC, DOL, and CFPB.
 Most of it doesn't matter.
 Some of it does.
-And a small amount — a coordinated enforcement push across multiple agencies — represents a material risk that can take weeks to surface through normal monitoring channels.
+A small portion represents coordinated enforcement pushes across agencies which can take weeks to surface.

-The problem isn't access to information.
-It's the triage layer: identifying which regulations warrant serious attention, and getting ahead of broader enforcement patterns before they become headlines.
+The problem is triage: knowing which regulations need detailed attention, and getting ahead of broader enforcement patterns before they become headlines.

 Regulatory Radar is built as a four-node state machine using LangGraph.
 Each node handles a distinct reasoning step, and the agent carries a structured "state" — a running digital clipboard — as it moves through the graph.

-The conditional branch is the key design choice: the agent doesn't deep-dive everything.
-It reserves that compute — and the associated cost — for situations where it genuinely matters.
+The conditional branch is the important design choice: the agent doesn't deep-dive everything.
+It reserves that compute, and the associated cost, for situations where it genuinely matters.

 A regime shift is detected when any of three conditions are met: three or more agencies act in coordination on a single rule, a single agency exceeds a velocity threshold (five or more regulations in a seven-day rolling window), or a regulation scores 8 or higher on relevance.
-The velocity check is a PostgreSQL query against the Supabase database, not an LLM call — keeping it fast and consistent.
+The velocity check is a PostgreSQL query against the Supabase database, not an LLM call, which keeps it fast and consistent.

 The Streamlit interface is built around a single interaction: select a regulation, click Analyze, watch the agent reason.
 As it runs, the app surfaces each internal log step in real time — "Calculating SEC velocity...", "Joint action detected: 3 agencies...", "Fetching enforcement context..." — so a compliance officer or a recruiter can see exactly how the decision was made.